dbarneche/2014-07-14-Dalhousie/lessons/10-functions/index.md

 ![plot of chunk scaled_manually_sqrt](figure/scaled_manually_sqrt.png)

-By this point, it's probably apparent that if we have lots of things like that flopping around in our code, things are going to messy and hard to read quickly.
+By this point, it's probably apparent that if we have lots of things like that flopping around in our code, things are going to get messy and hard to read quickly.
 Some way of taking a vector of numbers and *rescaling* them to lie within some new range is called for.

 ```r